SamuelM96/EchoesOf8/README.md

 | Z | X | C | V |

 There are various ROMs you can try in the `tests` folder.

+## TODOs

+- Implement a compiler for a C-like language.
+- Write a decompiler that decompiles to the above C-like language.
+- Rewrite the assembler to have a proper lexer.
+- Include macro and image loading support in the assembler.
+- Implement the SUPER CHIP/CHIP-48 instructions.
+- Implement dynamic recompilation for fun.

 ## Acknowledgements